Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 • fluctuating

-A preschooler cannot maintain their attention for long periods of time "on command."
+Preschool children cannot maintain their attention for long periods 'on demand'.

 • free exploration

-This process is essential for developing attention in children aged 2 to 6.
+This way of functioning is crucial for developing attention in children aged 2 to 6.

-Forcing children to pay attention for too long or in too rigid a setting can cause:
+Forcing children to pay attention for too long or in an overly rigid setting can lead to:

 • frustration